ap4347/2102/docs/02-Lecture.md

 ## Data Types {-}

 In programming, data types is an important concept.
 Variables can store data of different types, and different types can do different things.
 For correct processing, a programming language must know what can and cannot be done to a particular value.
-For example, addition cannot be preformed on the words `Hello` and `world`.
+For example, addition cannot be performed on the words `Hello` and `world`.
 Similarly, you cannot change the numbers `5` or `-22` from lower to uppercase.

-Due to this, R has a feature called the `data types`.
-Different kinds of values are assigned different data types that help differentiate them.
+Due to this, R has a feature called `data types`.
+Different kind of values assign different data types that help differentiate them.
 These types have certain characteristics and rules associated with them that define their properties.

 In this course we will consider the following data types: